Pomax/BezierInfo-2/README.md

 - Main repository: https://github.com/Pomax/BezierInfo
 - Main site: https://Pomax.github.io/BezierInfo

-## Additional information
+## Localization

 Interested in (helping with) localizing the Primer to your own language?
 That's awesome!
 Please read [the instructions on how to start localizing](https://github.com/Pomax/BezierInfo-2/wiki/localize) and please file issues if anything is unclear.

+## Additional information

-Interestd in the actual architecture and tech stack?
+Interested in the actual architecture and tech stack?
 Read the blog post on how Webpack's sync processing and MathJAx's async processing were made to work together:

 http://pomax.github.io/1451617530567/react-with-latex-without-needing-client-side-mathjax